rolemadelen/vue-blog/posts/eng/Algorithm/eng-stack-infix-to-postfix.md

-### Convert Infix to Postfix Notation
+### Reverse Polish Notation

 An expression like `A*(B+C)` is called **infix expression**.
 We can represent this same expression in different ways like `ABC+*`.
-This form of expression where operators are on the right or post operands are called **postfix expression** or **postfix notation**.
+This form of expression where operators are on the right or post operands are called **reverse polish notation** or simply **postfix notation**.

-Infix/Postfix is a very common problem that you'll encounter while you're learning about <router-link to="../DataStructure/eng-stack">Stack</router-link>.
+Infix/Postfix is a very common problem that you'll encounter when you're learning about <router-link to="../DataStructure/eng-stack">Stack</router-link>.

 Here are general steps of the algorithm.

-Scan each character(operands and operators) from the infix expression and ...
+Scan each character (operands and operators) from the infix expression and ...

 1. if it's an operand, print it.
 ```rb